2 gallon sizes (2'-3' tall) are $39 - Call for availability

 These larger sizes help get your grove started fast.

-Above are typical 2 gallon mail order sizes of black bamboo when available.
+Above are some mail order sizes of black bamboo.

 Owner, Roger Jr. holding a mature culm of P. nigra 'Black'